involucro/involucro/README.md

 * No support for slimmed containers
 * Unnecessary layers

-Involucro [from Latin: envelope] detaches the build process from the deliverable container and re-establishes proper encapsulation in containers:
+Involucro [from Latin for 'envelope'] detaches the build process from the deliverable container and re-establishes proper encapsulation in containers:
 One Process, One Container.